Anisotropic magnetothermoelectric power of ferromagnetic thin films: Introduction

-Equation~\ref{MottsLaw} is valid for a homogeneous conductor having only one kind of carriers when variations of the mean free path ($\lambda_{\epsilon}$) and relaxation time ($\tau_{\epsilon}$) with respect to energy are negligible.
-A ferromagnet has different DOS at the Fermi level for spin up ($N_{\uparrow}(\epsilon_{F})$) and spin down electrons ($N_{\downarrow}(\epsilon_{F})$) so that Mott's Law can be written as \cite{Blatt1976},
+Note, eq.~\ref{MottsLaw} is valid for a homogeneous conductor having only one kind of carriers and also when variation with respect to energy of the mean free path ($\lambda_{\epsilon}$) and relaxation time ($\tau_{\epsilon}$) are negligible.
+A ferromagnet has different DOS at the Fermi level for spin up ($N_{\uparrow(\epsilon_F)}$) and spin down electrons ($N_{\downarrow(\epsilon_F)}$) and in this sense Mott's Law can be written as~\cite{Blatt1976},

-and still valid in situations when $\lambda_{\epsilon}$ and $\tau_{\epsilon}$ do not vary significantly.
-In Inhomogeneous systems such as magnetic multilayer, or magnets in a domain state, this will be different.
-For instance, Piraux {\it et al.} \cite{Piraux1992} investigated the consequences of electron-magnon scattering in the framework of GMR, which is instructive to mention here.
-A spin down (up) electron of wave vector $k$ can be scattered into a spin up (down) state with wave vector $k\acute{} = k \pm q$ under creation (annihilation) of a magnon with wave vector $q$.
+Still, it is valid in situations when $\lambda_{\epsilon}$ and $\tau_{\epsilon}$ do not vary significantly.
+But in inhomogeneous systems such as magnetic multilayer, or magnets in a domain state, this will be different.
+For instance, Piraux {\it et al.}~\cite{Piraux1992} investigated the consequences of electron-magnon scattering in the framework of GMR, which is instructive to mention here.
+A spin down (up) electron of wave vector $k$ can be scattered into a spin up (down) state with wave vector $k\acute{} = k \pm q$ creation (annihilation) of a magnon with wave vector $q$.
 The magnon energy $E_q$ will transfer to or from the electron.
-This results in a maximum scattering rate for spin up electrons with energies below $\epsilon_F$, and spin down electrons with energies above.
-As a result the relaxation rate at $\epsilon_F$ will have different signs and an opposite effect for both spin directions.
-As a result, the magnon scattering contribution to the thermopower is S$^m_{\uparrow(\downarrow)} = \mp \frac{L_o}{k_B}$, and we get,
+This results to a maximum scattering rate for spin up electrons with energies below the Fermi level $\epsilon_F$, and/or spin down electrons with energies above.
+As a result the relaxation rate at $\epsilon_F$ will have different signs and opposite effect for a spin down electron.
+That results to maximum rate of scattering below and above the Fermi level for spin up and spin down electron respectively.
+As a result, the magnon scattering contribution to the thermopower is $S^m_{\uparrow(\downarrow)} = \mp {L_\circ}/{k_B}$, and we get,

-and therefore depends on the spin polarization.
-This contribution to the thermopower will go to zero for weak ferromagnets where the difference between the DOS for spin-up and spin-down is small.
+Note, this contribution to the thermopower will go to zero for weak ferromagnets where the difference between the DOS for spin-up and spin-down is small.
 Otherwise, the difference for the different spin channels has consequences for the TEP in F/N multilayers when the magnetic configuration is changed from parallel to antiparallel.